 Within employment land allocations and existing employment areas, planning permission will be granted for Class 4 (Business), Class 5 (General Industry) and Class 6 (Storage and Distribution) uses.
-In these locations, other uses will-may be supported where if it is demonstrated that:
+In these locations, other uses may be supported if it is demonstrated that:

-- the The proposal is complementary or ancillary to an existing or proposed employment use; or - the The loss of the site will would not undermine the provision of employment land in Angus, or land which may be important to retain due to its individual characteristics, regardless of the amount of employment land available; and - 3. the The proposal will would not undermine the operation of existing or proposed employment uses on the whole site allocation or existing employment area; and - 4. there There is no unacceptable impact on the built and natural environment, surrounding amenity, access and infrastructure; and - 5.
+- 1. The proposal is complementary or ancillary to an existing or proposed employment use; or - 2.
+The loss of the site would not undermine the provision of employment land in Angus, or land which may be important to retain due to its individual characteristics, regardless of the amount of employment land available; and - 3.
+The proposal would not undermine the operation of existing or proposed employment uses on the whole allocation or existing employment area; and - 4.
+There is no unacceptable impact on the built and natural environment, surrounding amenity, access and infrastructure; and - 5.
 If relevant, the proposal is in accordance with Policy TC19 Retail and Town Centre Uses.